jneug/typst-mantys/src/util/author.typ

 ///   - `0`: do not shorten any names
 ///   - `1`: shorten middle names
 ///   - `2`: shorten middle and first names
-/// - label (label, none): The label to use for email attribution, see @@email.
+/// - label (label, none): The label to use for email attribution, see `email`.
 /// - email (str, content, none): The email to attribute the user to.
 /// -> content
 #let author(